kevinyamauchi/kevinyamauchi.github.io/_pages/about.md

   - /about.html
 ---

-I am an R&D engineer in the Bioengineering platform at the [Chan Zuckerberg Biohub](https://www.czbiohub.org/).
-At the Biohub, I build hardware and software tools to make novel measurements on biological systems.
-Currently, I am leading the development of the in situ transcriptomics platform.
+Currently, I am a postdoctoral researcher, co-advised by Silvia Arber and Flavio Donato at the Biozentrum.
+I am writing software for real time pose estimation in support of the labs goal of understanding how mammals learn to locomote and navigate.
+Additionally, I am a core developer of [napari](https://github.com/napari/napari).

-Previously, I designed microfluidic tools for single cell analysis as an NSF Graduate Research Fellow and Siebel Scholar in the [Herr Lab](http://herrlab.berkeley.edu/) at UC Berkeley.
-In addition to working on my dissertation, I was a teaching assistant in the Cold Spring Harbor Laboratories Single Cell Analysis course and co-organized the Point of Care Diagnistics seminar.
+Previously, I was an R&D engineer in the Bioengineering platform at the [Chan Zuckerberg Biohub](https://www.czbiohub.org/).
+At the Biohub, I built hardware and software tools to make novel measurements on biological systems.
+In particular, I led the development of the in situ transcriptomics platform.

-Outside of the lab, you can find me skiing and climbing in the Sierra.
+Outside of the lab, you can find me skiing and climbing.